 From Breast Augmentation

+Planning Breast Augmentation can take time.
 Before any surgery, you will want to discuss with your surgeon a realistic recovery plan so that you can make arrangements as needed.
-Dr. Vennemeyer and Dr. Loftus recommend that you be aware of the following additional considerations:
+Dr. Loftus recommends that you be aware of the following additional considerations:

 If you are over 40 or have medical problems, you may also need an EKG or routine blood tests.
 The preoperative testing process usually requires a separate visit to a hospital or lab and will take anywhere from 30 minutes to two hours.

 Planning your Explanation

 If you are uncomfortable telling your friends and coworkers you are having cosmetic surgery, then you may wish to tell them you are taking vacation at home (which you are) or you are having “female surgery.”
 The mere mention of “female surgery” usually is sufficient to silence even the most curious of friends.
 Further, most people accept that you are justified in choosing to offer no further explanation than saying it was “female surgery.”
 And, the best part of all is that it is a true statement.